Tag Archives: Twitter

 Over on the edSocialMedia site my latest blog post explores the question of when do you know if it’s the right time to use Twitter in the classroom.
 The post came after ready the CNN article “Twitter finds a place … Continue reading

-Posted in EdTech, Schools, Social Media, Teaching & Learning | Tagged , | Leave a comment
+Posted in EdTech, Schools, Social Media, Teaching & Learning | Tagged , | Comments Off on edSocialMedia: When it’s time to use Twitter in the Classroom

 Evernote goes social.

 If you’ve update Evernote recently you might have missed the new arrow button in the menu bar.
-Now I love this feature and find it very interesting because Phil Libin has said that Evernote is the anti-social, anti-viral software, that it’s … Continue reading
+Now I love this feature and find it very interesting because Phil Libin has said that Evernote is the anti-social, anti-viral software, that … Continue reading

-Posted in Evernote, Social Media, Technical | Tagged , , , , , , | Leave a comment
+Posted in Evernote, Social Media, Technical | Tagged , , , , , , | Comments Off on Evernote goes social.

 Zero Inbox: Keeping yourself sane and organized.

 For the past week I’ve tweeting about keeping my email inbox at ZERO and have gotten some funny comments back.
 Some threatening, some jealous, some were just mean, but really… why the hell was I tweeting about this?!
 Organization.
-A full … Continue reading
+A … Continue reading

-Posted in Evernote, Randomness, Technical | Tagged , , , , , , , | 6 Comments
+Posted in Evernote, Randomness, Technical | Tagged , , , , , , , | 7 Comments

 #edipad for the iPad in Education

 I don’t know about you but I am tired of getting spammed by Twitterbots every time I type the hashtag #ipad into a tweet!
-So… I am suggesting something simple for all of you out there that would like to carry … Continue reading
+So… I am suggesting something simple for all of you out there that would like to … Continue reading

-Posted in 1to1, EdTech, iPad | Tagged , , , , , , | Leave a comment
+Posted in 1to1, EdTech, iPad | Tagged , , , , , , | Comments Off on #edipad for the iPad in Education

 My day at EdCamp NYC 2010

 What do you do on a beautiful Saturday in December in New York City?
 You attend EdCamp NYC of course!
 On Saturday, December 4th that is exactly what I did and what a great day it was.
-EdCamp NYC “is an … Continue reading
+EdCamp NYC “is … Continue reading

 Posted in Conferences, Schools, Teaching & Learning | Tagged , , , , , | 8 Comments